-Because of the great diversity of the sensor types deployed by the OOI, it is understood that the familiarity and knowledge of the OOI project scientists and the data team members may not be sufficient to fully investigate and evaluate all types of data being collected.
+Because of the great diversity of the sensor types deployed by the OOI, it is understood that the familiarity and knowledge of the OOI program scientists and the data team members may not be sufficient to fully investigate and evaluate all types of data being collected.
 In order to validate the data from these instruments, we reached out to the experts in the field, or as we like to call them “SMEs” (Subject Matter Experts).

 For this task, the OOI team asked the SMEs to take a segment of raw data from a specific instrument, and to apply their knowledge and processing tools together with the requisite calibration, sampling, and metadata to produce a calibrated, engineering units version of the data and assess its validity.
 Assessing validity means answering whether or not the instrument is working properly and yielding data that is realistic.
 It also means examining whether or not the sampling protocol implemented for the deployment is appropriate to achieve the scientific goals of deploying that instrument.